 Impact Level High

-CMS Electrical Stimulation and Electromagnetic Therapy Coverage Criteria and Medical Necessity Requirements 2026
+CMS Electrical Stimulation and Electromagnetic Wound Therapy Coverage Criteria and Medical Necessity Requirements 2026

-Medicare covers ES and electromagnetic therapy for four wound types: chronic Stage III or Stage IV pressure ulcers, arterial ulcers, diabetic ulcers, and venous stasis ulcers.
-"Chronic" has a specific definition here — the wound must have failed to heal within 30 days of occurrence.
+CMS covers electrical stimulation for wound healing under specific conditions.
+Historically, coverage applies to chronic Stage III or Stage IV pressure ulcers, arterial ulcers, diabetic ulcers, and venous stasis ulcers.
+The wound must have failed to respond to standard wound care over a defined treatment period — typically 30 days of conventional therapy.

 CMS Electrical Stimulation and Electromagnetic Therapy Exclusions and Non-Covered Indications